dariusmcclendon/Taskmaster/README.md

  -- Refactoring components to include CRUD functions to debloat projectviewer code.
  -- Fetch routes rewritten to include user_id in order to eliminate wholesale fetching of database.

+### Known Issues
+ -- ProjectViewer resets to first project passed in fetch request when creating a new task.
+    -- Resolved by adding e.preventDefault() to createTask function (projectviewer, line 125)

 ### 7/05/22
 Project created.
 Repo created on GitHub.
 Express App skeleton made.
 Controllers, etc.